talkinlocal/django-eveauth/README.md

 django-eveauth
 ====================

-An EVE Online corp and access managment application based on pinax-project-account
+An EVE Online corp and access management application based on pinax-project-account

 Example usage
 =============